What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 Our press and public affairs team, library service and policy experts deal with hundreds of enquiries every year.
 Below are our answers to some key questions that have been frequently or recently posed to us.
 If you’ve got a question, get in touch with us.

-The most recent figures have been used where possible – due to reporting delays some figures are based on 2019/20 data.
+The most recent figures have been used where possible – except where pandemic data is anomalous, in which case 2019/20 data is used.

-In 2020/21 the Department for Health and Social Care spent £192 billion.
+In 2021/22 the Department for Health and Social Care spent £190 billion.
 This money is used to fund a wide range of health and care services, including GP services, ambulance, mental health, community and hospital services, which are commissioned by the NHS, and public health.
-It also funds some social care services, which are mainly commissioned by local authorities. £2.5 billion of the Department for Health and Social Care’s budget is spent on administration costs for the department and the health and care system, such as departmental running costs, regulatory costs and business services, eg, the NHS payroll.
-The total budget for 2020/21 was more than £50 billion higher than in 2019/20 as a result of the Covid-19 pandemic.
-The funds raised through the Health and Care Levy and other additional funding commitments will see the department’s budget reach more than £170 billion a year from 2022/23.
+It also funds some social care services, which are mainly commissioned by local authorities. £2.7 billion of the Department for Health and Social Care’s budget is spent on administration costs for the department and the health and care system, such as departmental running costs, regulatory costs and business services, eg, the NHS payroll.
+The total budget for 2022/23 is £10 billion lower than in 2021/22 (£17 billion adjusted for inflation), as extra funding for Covid-19 pandemic has been scaled back.
+Additional funding commitments from the government will see the Department’s budget reach nearly £149 billion again by 2024/25.
+However, when adjusted for inflation, the budget will actually flatline over the next three years.

 Find out more about our position on NHS funding and investment.

-What percentage of GDP does the United Kingdom spend on health compared to other countries?
+What percentage of GDP does the UK spend on health compared to other countries?

-In 2019 the UK spent 10.2 per cent of GDP on health, which is in line with the average among comparable countries.
-The provisional estimate for 2020 is that this has risen to 12.8 per cent due to the increased funding allocated to tackling the Covid-19 pandemic.
+Pre-pandemic, in 2019, the UK spent 9.9 per cent of GDP on health, just below the average for comparable countries.
+In 2020 this rose to 12.0 per cent due to the increased funding allocated to tackling the Covid-19 pandemic, and the contraction of the rest of the UK economy.
+The provisional estimate for 2021 is similar at 11.9 per cent.

 How much of the NHS budget is spent on the workforce?

-The NHS is one of the world’s largest employers with around 1.2 million full-time equivalent staff in England, as of June 2021.
+The NHS is one of the world’s largest employers with around 1.26 million full-time equivalent staff in England, as of November 2022.
 Consequently, the wage bill for the NHS makes up a substantial proportion of its budget.
-In 2019/20, the total cost of NHS staff was £56.1 billion which amounted to 46.6 per cent of the NHS budget.
-These statistics don’t include salaries for GPs or employees from the Department of Health and Social Care and other national bodies, such as NHS England and NHS Improvement.
+In 2021/22, the total cost of NHS staff was £66.2 billion which amounted to 45.2 per cent of the NHS budget.
+These statistics don’t include salaries for GPs (who are not directly employed by the NHS) or employees from the Department of Health and Social Care and other national bodies, such as NHS England.
 GPs and GP practice staff are indirectly funded by the NHS, but the flow of money to GPs is more complex.

 What’s the cost of going to A&E?